Table of Contents

 Click to jump to section

-This information is listed to help assist 49 CFR Part 40 regulated employees and employers with the information necessary to aide in the successful completion of the Return-to-Duty and Safety Sensitive Functions process.
+Disclaimer: The information listed on this page is meant to assist 49 CFR Part 40 regulated employees and employers with the information necessary to aide in the successful completion of the Return-to-Duty and Safety Sensitive Functions process.
 This information is meant as a quick reference to various important information and is not intended as a comprehensive list of all situations or expectations for employees covered under 49 CFR Part 40.
-For complete information refer to Federal Register Part II, Department of Transportation (DOT) 49 CFR Part 40.

 What is a SAP?